Hello! I'm a British actor and voiceover artist based in London, United Kingdom.

-For all professional enquiries, please use the Contact me button below.
+For all professional enquiries, please use the Contact me form below.

 "Ricky's interview with the social worker!
 His vulnerability and anxiety, his desire to be good, the pinch of those past failures that we could sense, though he never articulated them, his controlled but desperate cry out for help.
 That was an absolutely beautiful piece of acting which I will remember for a long time"